abdullahatan/restAPI/README.md

 2. [Go to code]

 3. Start from create a REST resource class by inheriting from CL_REST_RESOURCE.
-It will force you to redefine IF_REST_RESOURCE~GET and IF_REST_RESOURCE~POST methods.
+It will force you to redefine GET and POST methods.

 ![4](https://user-images.githubusercontent.com/26427511/86518075-097eb900-be37-11ea-9713-94e53394f5b3.png)